HacKanCuBa/passphrase-py/DEVELOPERS.md

 [![Ballmer "developers!"](https://passh.hackan.net/img/developers.png)](http://www.youtube.com/watch?v=V-FkalybggA "Developers")

-This guide is intended for developers that want to implement **Passphrase** in their projects.
+This guide is intended for developers that want to implement **Passphrase** in their projects or that want to contribute to this project.

+## Contributing

+If you want to develope or contribute to this project, you can quickly start by issuing `make devenvironment`: it creates a virtualenv directory and installs requirements and the *Passphrase* package.
+This is, of course, not mandatory.

+Every contribution must be acompanied by it's tests.
+As a general guideline, follow PEP8 (flake8 must run without warnings) and prefer Exceptions over assumptions.
+Try hard on not to add dependencies: I'm going to reject PRs with external dependencies that are not entirely justified (and for this project in particular, having 0 dependencies is very important).

 ## About the package